 Matar kachori recipe with step by step photos.
 Matar ki kachori is a flaky, crisp deep-fried pastry filled with spiced peas filling.
 In hindi matar means peas and Kachori is the fried & flaky pastry.
 These are like spiced empanadas.
 A vegan recipe.

 The matar kachori Filling can be varied from savory to sweet, from potato & peas to lentils and even onions. i shall be posting the other versions as well, my favorite being the khasta kachori where the filling is made from urad dal (black lentils). this recipe can also be called Khasta matar kachori as the outer pastry is flaky and crisp.

-as we are still in the winters, khasta kachoris are a nice warm breakfast (yes you read it right, breakfast in the northern indian states) or a mid brunch or evening snack. served hot with some spicy coriander chutney and sweet dates chutney, this is a food lover’s delight.
+As we are still in the winters, these peas kachori are a nice warm breakfast (yes you read it right, breakfast in the northern Indian states) or a mid brunch or evening snack.
+Served hot with some spicy coriander chutney and sweet dates chutney, this is a food lover’s delight.

-they are not much different from the samosas except for the filling and the shape.
+They are not much different from the Samosa except for the filling and the shape.

 1: sieve flour with salt and baking powder.

 3: with your fingertips mix the oil with the flour and form a bread crumb-like consistency.